 The Rabies vaccine is one of the most important and yet one of the most expensive travel vaccinations available.
 For some the cost of a course of Intramuscular (IM) Rabies vaccines is just too expensive leading many high risk travellers to depart to their trip unprotected.

 Many travellers do not consider or question the quality and lack of healthcare facilities abroad.
 They are also unaware of the risks of counterfeit Rabies vaccines and the fact that HRIG is often unavailable in developing countries.
+Getting vaccinated before you travel gives you a bit more time a flexibility when it comes to seeking out further post-exposure doses when travelling and is your best prevention against rabies.

 Due to the small demand, the ID method of ID rabies is off label in the UK but this does not mean that is it not safe.
 The vaccine is licensed and the route of administration is safe and effective if given correctly by trained healthcare professionals.